Healthy Homes Assessment St Leonards

 Draught Stopping St Leonards

-If a draught is noticed from gaps that are not adequate or holes the area requirements to be sealed.
+If a draught can be noticed from gaps that are not adequate or holes, it needs to be sealed.

-What are unreasonable gaps or holes?
+What are the most unreasonable gaps or holes?

-Check out the complete details regarding the Healthy Homes draught stopping requirements.
+Check out the complete details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections